-I’m Sue and I live in a small town in Illinois.
-I was diagnosed with Fibromyalgia in 2002 after undergoing treatment for Hepatitis C. In the beginning, my symptoms were mild and flare-ups didn’t last too long.
-But eventually, the fatigue, dizziness, migraines and pain kept me from enjoying my life.
+I was finally diagnosed with Fibromyalgia in 2006.
+In the beginning, my symptoms were mild and flare-ups didn’t last too long.
+But eventually, the fatigue, dizziness, migraines, and pain kept me from enjoying my life.

 Every time I went to the doctor, I left with new prescriptions to fill.
 The more medications I took, the worse I felt.
-I was sooo tired all the time and the brain fog was awful.
-I felt confused (dazed)… I couldn’t think straight or remember things.
-I couldn’t handle noise.
-Being around a lot of activity made me feel like I wanted to jump out of my skin.
+I was so tired and dizzy all the time.
+I felt like I was walking around in a daze.
+I couldn’t think straight or remember things (like words).

 Fibro was winning and my life was falling apart.